-- The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
+&lt;sup>a The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
 However, if an alternate method from 40 CFR Part 136 is sufficient to produce measurable results in the sample, the Permittee may use that method for analysis.
-If the Permittee uses an alternative method it must report the test method and QL on the DMR.
-If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific method detection level (MDL) and QL on the DMR. - 1/quarter means at least one sample taken each quarter, year-round. - For airports where a single Permittee, or a combination of permitted facilities use more than 100,000 gallons of glycol-based deicing chemicals and/or 100 tons or more of urea on an average annual basis, monitor these additional five parameters in those discharge points that collect runoff from areas where deicing activities occur (SIC 4512-4581).
+If the Permittee uses an alternative method it must report the test method and QL on the discharge monitoring report.
+If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific method detection level (MDL) and QL on the DMR.
+The permittee must also upload the QA/QC documentation from the lab on the QL development.

+b.
+1/quarter means at least one sample taken each quarter, year-round.

+&lt;sup>c.
+For airports where a single Permittee, or a combination of permitted facilities use more than 100,000 gallons of glycol-based deicing chemicals and/or 100 tons or more of urea on an average annual basis, monitor these additional five parameters in those discharge points that collect runoff from areas where deicing activities occur.